-Backpack bags are packed by millions of hikers every year.
-According to the Outdoor Foundation, around 7.9 million people go backpacking every year in the US.
-Eventually, nature’s calling happens to us all while we are hiking.
-Are you considering hiking but find yourself panicky at the thought of having to defecate in the outdoors?
-Here are some rules and tips for proper pooping while backpacking to alleviate your fears and help you relax about this concern so that you can enjoy the fabulous world of hiking exploration.
+A Backpack bag is packed by millions of hikers every year.
+According to the Outdoor Foundation around 7.9 million people go backpacking every year in the US.
+Eventually, nature’s calling happens to all of us during our hike.
+Are you considering trying hiking but find yourself panicky at the thought of having to defecate in the outdoors?
+Here are some rules and tips for proper elimination while backpacking.
+You can alleviate your fears and relax about this concern so you can enjoy the fabulous world of hiking exploration.

 - Toilet paper (amount depends on length of trip) Another alternative is baby wipes

 - A flashlight (for night callings)